Loop-erased partitioning of a graph: mean-field analysis: Intro: Loop-erasure and random partitioning

-An attractive feature of this measure is that there exists a simple efficient\footnote{The averaged running time is given by the sum of the inverse of the eigenvalues of the graph Laplacian, see \cite{M00}.} sampling algorithm.
-Originally due to Wilson \cite{W96} and based on the associated LERW killed at random times.
-The LERW with killing is the process obtained by running the SRW, erasing cycles as soon as they appear, and stopping the resulting self-avoiding trajectory at an independent time $\tau_q$ with law an exponential of parameter $q$.
-The algorithm can be described as follows: \begin{enumerate} \item pick \emph{any arbitrary} vertex in $V$ and run a LERW up to time $\tau_q\overset{d}{\sim}\exp(q).$ Call $\gamma_1$ the obtained self-avoiding trajectory. \item pick \emph{any arbitrary} vertex in $V$ that does not belong to $\gamma_1$.
-Run a LERW until $\min\{\tau_q, \tau_{\gamma_1}\}$, $\tau_{\gamma_1}$ being the first time the SRW hits a vertex in $\gamma_1$.
-Call $\gamma_2$ the union of $\gamma_1$ and the new self-avoiding trajectory obtained in this step.
-Notice that if the killing occurs before $\tau_{\gamma_1}$, then $\gamma_2$ is a rooted forest in $G$, else $\gamma_2$ is a rooted tree. \item Iterate step (\ref{2}) with $\gamma_{\ell+1}$ in place of $\gamma_{\ell}$ until exhaustion of the vertex set $V$. \end{enumerate} When this algorithm stops, it produces a \emph{spanning rooted forest} $F\in \mathcal F$, where the roots are the points where the involved LERWs were killed along the algorithm steps.
+When the above algorithm stops, it produces a \emph{spanning rooted forest} $F\in \mathcal F$, where the roots are the points where the involved LERWs were killed along the algorithm steps.
 The resulting forest $F$ on $G$ induces the partition $\Pi(F)$ of the vertex set $V$, where each block is identified by vertices belonging to the same tree.
 It can be shown that the probability to obtain a given rooted spanning forest $F$ is proportional to $q$ to the power of the number of trees, times the forest weight $w(F)$.
-It follows that the induced partition is distributed as $\Pi_q$ in \cref{LEP}.
-We refer the reader to \cite{AG} for the proof of the latter and for more detailed aspects of this algorithm, including dynamical variants.
-In the sequel we will denote by $\P$ a probability measure on an abstract probability space sufficiently rich for the randomness required in the steps of this algorithm.
+It then follows that the induced partition is distributed as $\Pi_q$ in~\cref{LEP}.
+We refer the reader to~\cite{AG} for the proof of the latter and for more detailed aspects of this algorithm, including dynamical variants.
+In the sequel we will denote by $\P$ a probability measure on an abstract probability space sufficiently rich for the randomness required by this algorithm.

-\subsection{Partition detecting metastable landscapes.}
+\subsection{Partition detecting ``metastable landscapes''.}